Zgoly/robloof/README.md

 ## How to use
 Just run `RoblOOF.ahk` and program will run and create `config.ini`; Now, after each closing of Roblox, program will change your sounds to new ones.
+- To close program, find it in the tray, right-click on it and select "Exit".
+- To run program when Windows starts, right-click on it and select "Run On Startup".
+- To don't run program when Windows starts, right-click on it and select "Don't Run On Startup".

 ## About `config.ini`
 In `config.ini` you can configure some settings: